hdep/puppet-squash_tm/README.md

 ## Limitations

-Only tested for Debian 9 with puppet 5
+Only tested for Debian 9 with puppet 5.
+Currently this module doesn't support upgrade of squash-tm and set on held the squash-tm package.

 ## Development